 This recommendation is partly related to the paragraph above.
 The bottom line is that often we could not smoke.
 But some situations really make us reach for the pack.
 These are the so-called triggers.

 Calculate them: For several days, scrupulously describe all the moments when you lit a cigarette.
-“I drink my morning coffee.”
-“I lit a cigarette to talk to the girl.”
+"I drink my morning coffee."
+"I lit a cigarette to talk to the girl."
 “I went out into the yard with my colleagues.
 I smoke for the company”.
-Then try to modify at least those situations that are repeated day after day.
+Then, at the very least, make an effort to alter the reoccurring situations you encounter.

 For example, if you are used to smoking a cigarette with your morning coffee, start drinking tea.
 Or go for healthy breakfasts altogether: you are unlikely to want to smoke with oatmeal.